benallfree/pocketpages-site/pb_hooks/pages/(main)/docs/private-files.md

 ### 3. Secure Data Processing

 Use private scripts or partials stored in the root `_private` directory to handle sensitive data processing, ensuring they are only accessible within your server-side code.

-## Summary

-In PocketPages, you can enhance the security of your application by using private files and directories.
-Any file or directory beginning with an underscore (`_`) is considered private and will not be routed, while those beginning with a plus sign (`+`) are reserved for special processing and are also not routable.
-The `requirePrivate` function allows you to securely load files from the root `_private` directory within your EJS templates, helping you manage server-side logic and configurations securely and efficiently, while avoiding relative path issues.
-Always ensure that secrets are managed properly and never stored in files that could be committed to a repository.